golang-leipzig/golang-leipzig.github.io/content/posts/faster-go-xml-processing.md

 One limitation of this approach is that you can only parse top-level elements.
-This restriction is circumvented by utilities like [xmlstream](https://github.com/miku/xmlstream), which allow to parse a number of different elements from any level in the XML document in a streaming fashion.
+This restriction is circumvented by utilities like [xml-stream-parser](https://github.com/tamerh/xml-stream-parser) or [xmlstream](https://github.com/miku/xmlstream), which allow to parse a number of different elements from any level in the XML document in a streaming fashion.